irtf-nwcrg/rg-materials/ietf104-2019-03/ietf104_swif_hackathon.md

 * do we really need the encoder_reset_coding_window()?
 This is clearly useful at the decoder (specify a brand new coding window), but we expect most encoders to manage their encoding window continuously, without needing to reset it altogether.
 A decision needs to be taken: keep it or remove it.
 * the esi_t is probably inappropriate.
 In certain situations, it may be a 64-bit long identifer, in other situations it may be an offet (e.g., see RLC for QUIC).
 * clarification for buffer init/free in function swif_build_repair_symbol().
+* clarification (added examples) for the definition of codepoints